Denise Lynn Oliverson's abduction location

 At that point, it became immediately clear that something was wrong.
 Consequently, Oliverson's parents contacted the police and reported her missing.

-Oliverson's items are discovered
+Oliverson's items were discovered underneath this bridge

-On that fateful day in April of 1975, he had somehow lured the young woman to his Volkswagen Bug, which he had strategically parked underneath the bridge.
+On that fateful day in April 1975, he somehow lured the young woman to his Volkswagen Bug, which he had strategically parked underneath the bridge.
 Once she was close enough, it is likely that he struck her over the head, raped her, and then strangled her to death.

 Following the murder, he drove west for five miles before he eventually pulled over to dump her body in the Colorado River.

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates